eyedeekay/Nextcloud-over-I2P-on-Docker/README.md

 NextCloud over I2P, The Really Really Easy Way
 ==============================================

+This is a guide for configuring NextCloud Servers.
+To set up your own hidden NextCloud client, check out [the client guide](client.html).

 NextCloud is a tool for self-hosting services associated with many so-called "Cloud Services" providers, without requiring the provider itself.
 Cloud services providers participate in dragnet data collection and sharing